exercism/automated-tests/docs/interface.md

 - `fail`: At least one test failed
 - `error`: To be used when the tests did not run correctly

 The top level `message` key should provide a message when tests fail to execute due to an error/exception.
 For example, in Ruby, we provide the error and stack trace if an exception occurs while running the tests.
-It should otherwise be `null`.
+If there is no error/exception, either set the value to `null` or omit the key entirely.

 The following per-test statuses are valid:
 - `pass`: The test passed